lw292/rimpact/README.md

   * For RIS format, choose "Bibliographic Software";
   * For BibTeX format, choose "BibTeX - RefWorks ID".
 6. Click "Export References", and the data file will be downloaded.
 7. Move the exported file to your application's "public/data" directory.
+Rename it if you wish.

 #### Using the BibTeX format